Beltus/blog/_posts/2020-04-24-ultimate-guide-success-education.md

 ### **The Takeaway.**

-In this article, I talked about important techniques you can incorporate in your life as a student and change F-grades to A-grades.
+In this article, I talked about important techniques you can incorporate in your life as a student and transform your F-grades to A-grades.

 My hope is that you give yourself the opportunity to be better, succeed, and make yourself proud.